 We then explore a variety of mask-wearing scenarios relevant to the ongoing pandemic, focusing in particular on how the probability of emergence (PE) and expected epidemic size (ES) are affected.
-First, we quantify the tradeoffs between using superior vs. inferior masks (e.g., surgical vs. cloth) when all individuals wear one of either type of mask; naturally, we find that both the PE and ES are reduced when the fraction of superior masks increases in the population.
+First, we quantify the trade-offs between using superior vs. inferior masks (e.g., surgical vs. cloth) when all individuals wear one of either type of mask; naturally, we find that both the PE and ES are reduced when the fraction of superior masks increases in the population.
 We then consider scenarios in which individuals either wear superior masks, inferior masks, or no masks.
 We find that increasing the fraction of superior masks significantly decreases the fraction of infected non-mask-wearers when the fraction of non-mask-wearers is small ($<10\%$).
 Interestingly, when the fraction of non-mask-wearers is larger ($>20\%$), increasing the fraction of superior masks does not significantly mitigate the infections in the non-mask-wearing population.
 This suggests that mask-wearing strategies are more effective when a larger fraction of the population wears inferior masks, as opposed to a smaller fraction of the population wearing superior masks.
-Lastly, we study tradeoffs between masks that are ``inward-good" (i.e., good at blocking respiratory droplets from the outside but poor at limiting transmission from the mask-wearer to the outside), and those that are ``outward-good" (i.e., good at limiting transmission from the mask-wearer to the outside but poor at blocking respiratory droplets from the outside) \cite{koh_outward_2021, pan2021masks, jain_efficacy_2020, sande_professional_2008}.
-We find that both mask types are useful, but at different stages of the viral propagation.
+Next, we study trade-offs between masks that are ``inward-good" (i.e., good at blocking respiratory droplets from the outside but poor at limiting transmission from the mask-wearer to the outside), and those that are ``outward-good" (i.e., good at limiting transmission from the mask-wearer to the outside but poor at blocking respiratory droplets from the outside) \cite{koh_outward_2021, pan2021masks, jain_efficacy_2020, sande_professional_2008}.
+We find that both mask types are useful but at different stages of viral propagation.
 In particular, outward-good masks are most helpful in preventing the emergence of an epidemic, while inward-good masks are best for reducing the infections of an already ongoing epidemic.
 Lastly, we look into mask assignment depending on node degree, by assigning outward-good masks to top $x\%$ high (low) degree nodes and inward-good masks to the rest of the nodes.
 We find a scenario in which high-degree nodes wear inward-good masks and low-degree nodes wear outward-good masks is efficient in reducing the probability of emergence and the opposite allocation scheme is more helpful in controlling the epidemic size extension after the epidemic forms.
 This result reconfirms that we need to treat the two stages of virus spread (i.e. before and after the epidemic exists) with different mitigation strategies.
 It also indicates that high-degree nodes and low-degree nodes play different roles in the epidemic process.
 The most powerful factor leading to a pandemic as well as extending the pandemic is high degree nodes.
 However, before the epidemic starts, removing the additional infecting paths from low-degree initiator to susceptible high-degree nodes is critical in preventing the epidemic from happening.
 After the epidemic forms, protecting susceptible low-degree nodes from infected high-degree nodes is more important in suppressing the propagation of the epidemic.